turdwaster/vue-unclassify/README.md

 # vue-unclassify

-Generate Vue3 TypeScript composition SFC from Vue2/3 class-based single file TypeScript components.
+Generate Vue3 TypeScript `<script setup>` SFCs directly from Vue2/3 class-based single file TypeScript components.
 Can also be used to convert `vue-facing-decorator` classes to `<script setup>`.

 This is very much an opinionated **alpha** version that only attempts to transform the `<script>` element of an SFC.
 There are surely heaps of bugs.